lengshu/cicada/help/en/content/faq.md

 1. Each setting of the preferences has a "restore default value" function, click to restore the initial value.

-#### Why some websites, such as Youtube, have pictures when viewed in the browser, but the normal pictures are not displayed in the properties view?
+#### Why do some websites have pictures when viewed in the browser, but do not display normal pictures in the property view?

-1. Because Youtube uses images in webp format developed by Google, and Java has not officially supported images in this format, it can only be displayed through the browser, and cannot be displayed in the view.
+1. Because some websites may use pictures in a special format, and Java has not officially supported pictures in this format, it can only be displayed through the browser, but cannot be displayed in the view.
-2. We will consider adding this function later.
+2. A variety of common formats such as Webp have been supported.
+If this is still the case, you can send the address and make corrections.

 #### How to use proxy?